preemptive/jsdefender-samples/React17/README.md

 (other messages omitted for the sake of brevity)
 ```

+### Flag: enableInDevelopmentMode
-By setting `enableInDevelopmentMode` option of the plugin to true, the protection is enabled for all modes('development', 'production').
-To change this behavior, set this option as false.
+By setting `enableInDevelopmentMode` option of the plugin to `true`, the protection is enabled for all modes('development', 'production').
+To change this behavior, set this option as `false`.
 For more details refer this [link](https://www.preemptive.com/jsdefender/userguide/en/index.html).